python4ESAC/python4ESAC/source/core/ipython.rst

 -------------------------------

-One of the most useful features of IPython is the ability to edit and navigate you command line history.
+One of the most useful features of IPython is the ability to edit and navigate your command line history.
 This lets you quickly re-do commands, perhaps with a slight variation based on seeing the last result.
 Try cut-n-pasting the above lines in an IPython session.
 This should bring up a plot of a sine wave.